exakat/exakat/docs/src/FAQ.rst

 By default, java is allowed to run with 512mb of RAM.
 That may be too little for the code being studied.

-Set the environnement variable $JAVA_OPTIONS to give larger quantities of RAM : JAVA_OPTIONS='-Xms1024m -Xmx6096m';
+Set the environnement variable $JAVA_OPTIONS to give larger quantities of RAM.
+For example : 'export JAVA_OPTIONS='-Xms1024m -Xmx6096m'; or 'setenv JAVA_OPTIONS='-Xms1024m -Xmx6096m'

+Xms is the memory allocation at start, and Xmx is the maximum allocation.
+With some experimentation, 6G handles the largest PHP Open Source applications, around 15M tokens.

 `How can I run a very large project?`_
 --------------------------------------